When it comes to buying a water softener for your home, size matters.

-When you are on a municipal or city water supply, It’s a good idea to look at your water bill if you want an idea of your water consumption.
-It’ll tell you everything you need to know on how much water you use per month.
-You can then use this information to calculate an average of your water use per day.
+If you’re on a municipal or city water supply, look at your water bill to get an idea of your monthly water consumption.
+You can use this information to calculate an average of your water use per day.

-If, for whatever reason, you don’t have access to your water bill or you are on well water, you can calculate an average daily water consumption by multiplying the number of people in your household by 75.
+If you don’t have access to your water bill or you’re on well water, you can calculate an average daily water consumption by multiplying the number of people in your household by 75.

 For instance, you have a family of 3, you’ll need around 3 x 75 gallons (per person), or roughly 225 gallons of soft water per day.